Accessible Websites 101:

 Benefits of using proper headings

-It also helps your Search Engine Optimization (SEO) as text in headings are registered as “more important” content – so if you include words your users are searching for, they will find your site faster.
+It also helps your Search Engine Optimization (SEO) as text in headings is registered as “more important” content – so if you include words your users are searching for, they will find your site faster.

-People glance over webpages, they don’t read them like a book.
+People glance over web pages, they don’t read them like a book.
 So chunking out your content helps your reader find the content and comprehend it better.

-Don’t be tempted to use the wrong heading because you like the look of it better.
+Don’t use the wrong heading because you like the look of it better.
 If that’s the case, ask your web designer or developer to troubleshoot this for you.
 For example, you can make a class for each heading so you can use the correct one with a class that makes it look like a different one.
 I often want the look of an H3 when I need to use an H2.
 If I have the classes set up, I can use an H2 with the class of H3 and solve both issues at the same time.

 One of the quickest fixes to your site is to check your headings and make sure they are in the correct order.